Skip to main content

 Testiny MCP Server

-The Testiny MCP (Model Context Protocol) Server enables AI tools like Claude Desktop, VS Code with Copilot, and other MCP-compatible applications to interact directly with your Testiny project data.
-This allows AI assistants to read test cases, create test runs, update test results, and manage your testing workflow seamlessly.
+The Testiny MCP (Model Context Protocol) Server enables AI tools like Claude (Code, Desktop), VS Code with Copilot, and other MCP-compatible applications to interact directly with your Testiny project data.
+This allows AI assistants to create and read test cases, create test runs, update test results, and manage your testing workflow seamlessly.

 Setup